uvapl/uva-prog-physics/10 Problem Sets/Week 3/20 Exercises.md

 ---

-### Intermezzo: Functions
+### Intermezzo: Functions & testing

 So far we have been using `raw_input` to get user input.
 For the remainder of this course we will move away from this tool, instead writing **functions** that take in parameters as opposed to prompting the user for input.
-So, for this and all following problems, do not use `raw_input` unless explicitly told to do so.
+So, for all following problems, do not use `raw_input` unless explicitly told to do so.

----

-### 2.2 Defining A Function

-Recall how we define a function using `def`, and how we pass in parameters.
-In `homework2.py`, paste your code from exercise 1.8 (the rock, paper, scissors game).
-Then, transform it into a function that takes parameters, instead of asking the user for input.
-Make sure to return your answer, rather than printing it.

-Think a bit about the name you give to the function.
-Discuss with your neighbor what name would be best.

-### 2.3 Testing your function

-Because rock, paper, scissors now is a function that returns a value, you can easily call it in a test.
-Write three test cases for rock, paper, scissors.
-Put them directly below your function and mark in a comment that they are testing statements.

----

-### Intermezzo: Testing

 In order to quickly evaluate the code you have written, and to get some practice in writing test, you are to include *at least 3* test cases below your